POLA-LCS/Bitmapy/README.md

 - | : pipe

 ## Font structure
-The folder structure of the font is very important, without the next structure, the code will not import your font example_font\
+The folder structure of the font is very important, without the next structure, the code will not import your font.

+example_font\
 ├── lower\
 │   ├── a.bmp\